 My dad’s mother and her family were Lerners.
 Though they stayed in Ostrog in the Pale of Settlement near Kiev in the Ukraine, a well-defined Jewish-populated area of Russia-Poland, their lineage was trickier to trace because Jewish European Lerners are about as common as Smiths in America.
 Unlike the Doppelts, not all Lerners are closely related.
 Our branch of Lerners immigrated through Halifax, Nova Scotia, and settled mostly in Chicago.

 My mom knew much about her own family tree.
 Her dad’s side were Feigenbaums, who immigrated from Hungary-Austria in the late 1800s and settled in New York City and Cleveland.
 Mom said her Feigenbaum grandfather and great-grandfather were both rabbis, but as was common during that time, they were rabbis without congregations, which apparently was a carryover from the shtetls (small insular Jewish villages of Eastern Europe) in the years before massive emigration began in the mid-1800s and peaked around 1900.
-Mom’s father’s generation Americanized the name to Fagan, but they aren’t related to the non-Jewish Fagans, many of whom are Irish.
+Mom’s father’s generation Americanized the name to Fagan, but they aren’t related to the most Fagans, many of whom are Irish and Christian.

 Sokolofske was the surname on my mom’s maternal side of the family.
 I still haven’t located records of their voyage from Kiev to America, or specifically Omaha, where many of them settled.
 Omaha at that time was a major railroad and meat-packing town, but as far as I can tell, our folks weren’t involved in either of those industries.
 They, too, were entrepreneurial.
 Great Grandpa Henry operated a fruit stand, not unlike today’s food trucks, on a busy Omaha street corner.
 The Sokolofskes Americanized their name to Sokolof, with a few other similar spellings.